-And if that isn’t bad enough, more and more governments are choosing to block everyday content and major social media sites, while many companies are placing more restrictions on which regions of the world can view their websites or play their media.
+If that wasn’t bad enough, more and more governments are choosing to block everyday content and major social media sites, while many companies are placing more restrictions on which regions of the world can view their websites or play their media.

 Life BVPN (Before-Virtual-Private-Network)

 Before I used a VPN when traveling, I encountered a baffling number of issues online all over the world while just trying to do simple [yet sometimes really important] things I took for granted back home.

 Things like checking my annual credit report, signing into PayPal, trying to call family on Skype, or even just logging into my own email were often impossible tasks overseas.

 That’s not even mentioning the lesser annoyances, such as not being able to access reputable international news outlets, Facebook, or a link to an SNL clip my sister sent me.

 The first time I dabbled in using a VPN for travel was on our first visit to China in 2012.

 We were warned ahead of time that using one was the only way we’d be able to access our email, Facebook, or Skype (or access my blog, for that matter)—